-Sub-Play C, located south-southeast of the Mbambi 6-1, Kawe 6-2, and Makandina 8-2 wells, consists of complex structures that are generally the shallowest structures of the Damara play area.
+Sub-Play C, located south-southeast of the Mbambi 6-1, Kawe 6-2, and Makandina 8-2 wells, consists of complex structures that are generally the shallowest structures of the Damara Fold and Thrust Belt.
 These structures were created by multiple thrust faults potentially with some translational movement.
-The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 700 ms. Because of the large amount of structuring and the shallow crests of the structures, the majority of the interpreted shallow (Mulden) section has been eroded across the structural crests.
+The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 700 ms. Due to the large amount of structuring and the shallow crests of the structures, the majority of the interpreted shallow (Mulden) section has been eroded across the structural crests.
 Principal objectives should be the Lower Mulden and Otavi intervals.